homarques/occ/README.md

 A Comparative Study of Algorithms, Model Selection, and Ensembles.
 To appears in: DAMI (2023)
 ```

+This repository only intends to provide the source code used in our experiments and instructions on how to use them. </br>
+For details about the algorithms, properties, and parameters, consult our [supplementary material](https://homarques.github.io/occ/SupplementaryMaterial/Algorithms.pdf).

 ### Toolboxes
 - [dd_tools](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/pattern-recognition-bioinformatics/pattern-recognition-bioinformatics/data-and-software/dd-tools) [[1]](#references)</br>
 - [PRTools5](http://prtools.tudelft.nl/Guide/37Pages/software.html) [[2]](#references)</br>